CalebDepatie/OandaTrade.jl/readme.md

 # Julianda

 Julianda is in the very early stages of design, but I plan it to be a Julia wrapper for the Oanda FX trading API.
 I will eventually add functions accessing every endpoint.
+Documentation coming soon/

 ## Endpoints to Do: